 Reach back at the hotel by late evening.
-Overnight stay will be at hotel in Jaipur.
+Overnight stay will be at the hotel in Jaipur.

-Start your day with the early morning boat ride in Ganges River.
-Rowing boat rides during the dawn is perhaps one of the best things to do in Varanasi.
+Start your day with the early morning boat ride in the Ganges River.
+Rowing boat rides during the dawn are perhaps one of the best things to do in Varanasi.
 Witness the daily rituals.
-The best time to enjoy boat ride of the Ganges River is from 5:30 AM to 7:00 AM.
+The best time to enjoy a boat ride of the Ganges River is from 5:30 AM to 7:00 AM.
 This is when the color and clamor of the place will enthrall you.

 After breakfast, morning at your leisure.
-In the noon, head out for the tour to Sarnath, one of the holiest Buddhist's sites.
+At noon, head out for the tour to Sarnath, one of the holiest Buddhist sites.
 Located around 10 km from the Hindu holy city of Varanasi, it is the site of the deer park where Gautama Buddha first taught the Dharma after his enlightenment.
 Visit the Dhamekha Stupa where the voice of Buddhism was first heard and many Buddhist dignitaries visit to pay homage to Buddha.
 After that visit Sarnath Museum, the oldest site museum of Archaeological Survey of India built in 1910 CE.
 The museum contains five galleries and two verandahs to display the antiquities ranging from the 3rd century BCE to 12th century CE that have been found at Sarnath.
-The single most famous exhibit of this museum is the Lion Capital of Ashoka, a sculpture of four Asiatic lions standing back to back, on an elaborate base, built in around 250 BCE.
+The single most famous exhibit of this museum is the Lion Capital of Ashoka, a sculpture of four Asiatic lions standing back to back, on an elaborate base, built-in around 250 BCE.
 Later during the day visit the famous silk market of Varanasi.
-Varanasi silk is famous all over the India and abroad.
-In the evening see the Ganga Aarti, a spectacular ceremony that takes place everyday at the Dashashwamedh Ghat.
+Varanasi silk is famous all over India and abroad.
+In the evening see the Ganga Aarti, a spectacular ceremony that takes place every day at the Dashashwamedh Ghat.

 Reach back at the hotel.
 Overnight stay at hotel in Varanasi.

 To all the good things, comes an end.
-Bid farewell with the memories of amazing fun-filled 13 days of the best of northern India (Agra, Khajuraho & Varanasi), worth remembering for the lifetime!
+Bid farewell with the memories of amazing fun-filled 13 days of the best of northern India (Agra, Khajuraho & Varanasi), worth remembering for a lifetime!

 Taj Mahal remains closed on Friday.
 Please select your travel dates accordingly.